erincatto/box2c/docs/dynamics.md

 shapes.
 If the shape has children, such as a chain shape, then a contact exists for each relevant child.
 There are different kinds of contacts, derived from b2Contact, for managing contact between different kinds of shapes.
-For example there is a contact class for managing polygon-polygon collision and another contact class for managing circle-circle collision.
+For example there is a contact for managing polygon-polygon collision and another contact for managing circle-circle collision.

 Here is some terminology associated with contacts.